-Author Wade Rouse tells the story of his beloved dog, Wonder, whom he rescued after finding him starved, bloody – and blind.
-Sit next to a box of tissues while reading Rouse’s story. – Global Animal
+(DOGS/LIFE WITH PETS) Author Wade Rouse tells the story of his beloved dog, Wonder, whom he rescued after finding him starved, bloody, and blind.
+Make sure to have a box of tissues handy while reading Rouse’s story. — Global Animal

 Reprinted from the book “It’s All Relative” by Wade Rouse.
 Copyright (c) 2011 by Wade Rouse.
 Published by Crown, a division of Random House, Inc.

 Three days into spring, just as the mounds of dirty snow had melted into tiny rivers that forked through the hollows of our Michigan woods like country interstates, we found a dog.
 Our neighbors, who own the blueberry farm and acreage that backs our woods, actually found it, calling us early that evening, just after daylight savings time, when the sun was still perched high in the sky.
 “We just found a dog lying in our compost pile.
 Think it’s dead.”
 Gary trudged over with a leash and a towel, green waders up to his knees, and a load of optimism.
 Gary is an optimist.
 One of those dirty, stinking, the-sun-will-come-out-tomorrow optimists.
 And, despite my tone, I love him for that.
 He is the anti-me.

 Ten minutes later he was back, leading the wobbly dog, which still had part of a rotting cabbage head in its mouth.
 The dog was a dirty, dingy, pee yellow, and there were burrs and cuts and dried blood strewn throughout its fur.
 Its nails were so long, they had curled and bent and grown into his pads, which were infected and raw.
 His eyes were matted shut.
 And the dog’s ribs were showing — it was dust bunnies on bones, really — its midsection so thin, I could nearly encircle it with both my hands.